Nsane-FFXI/Debuffing/README.md

 Automatically update the override instead of hinting when a kept debuff vanishes.

 - You must be targeting mob upon the buff wearing.
-- Turning this ON/OFF the keep-buff will mimic the ON/OFF
+- Turning this ON/OFF the keep_buff will mimic the ON/OFF
   `//df auto on | off`

 ## UI TOGGLES